Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Monte Carlo

 \begin{itemize} \item Experiment 1a (moderate-dimensional setting). $\beta_0$ is $50\times 1$ with 10 ones and 40 zeros.
 The 10 ones are equidistant in the parameter vector.
 Thus, $p=50$ and $s_0=10$.
 We consider $\rho=0,0.5$ and $0.9$ and $n=100$. \item Experiment 1b (moderate-dimensional setting).
 As Experiment 1a but with heteroskedastic errors. \item Experiment 2a (high-dimensional setting). $\beta_0$ is $104\times 1$ with the first four entries being $(1,0,1,0.1)$ and the remaining 100 entries being zero.
 Thus, $p=104$ and $s_0=3$.
 We consider $\rho=0,0.5$ and $0.9$ and $n=100$. \item Experiment 2b (high-dimensional setting).
 As Experiment 2a but with heteroskedastic errors. \item Experiment 3a (very high-dimensional setting). $\beta_0$ is $1000\times 1$ with 10 ones and 990 zeros.
 The 10 ones are equidistant in the parameter vector.
 Thus, $p=1000$ and $s_0=10$. $\rho=0.75$.
 This experiment is carried out for $n=100,150,200,500$ to gauge the effect of an increasing sample size.
-We also experimented with different values of $\rho$ but this did not qualitatively alter our findings. \item Experiment 3b (very high-dimensional setting).
-As Experiment 3a but with heteroskedastic errors. \end{itemize}
+We also experimented with different values of $\rho$ but this did not qualitatively alter our findings.
+The number of replications is 100 as the procedure of \cite{javanmard2013confidence} is rather time consuming in high dimensions. \item Experiment 3b (very high-dimensional setting).
+As Experiment 3a but with heteroskedastic errors. \item Experiment 4: As Experiment 2a with $\rho=0.5$ but testing a hypothesis involving the first ten parameters to investigate the properties of the proposed procedures when many parameters are involved in the hypothesis being tested.
+When gauging power, the only deviation from the true parameter vector is that the second entry of $\beta_0$ is hypothesized to be 0.4 (as in all other power calculations). \end{itemize}